 Given the current provincial legislative framework in Canada, the Company has pursued a multifaceted strategy to gain access to Canadian consumers.
-This includes supply arrangements with provincial control boards and retailers, including a partnership with Medical Cannabis by Shoppers Drug Mart Inc., a brokerage agreement with Kindred to act as the Company's strategic sales agent, and strong relationships with leading retailers such as Inner Spirit and Delta 9.
+This includes supply arrangements with provincial control boards and retailers, including a partnership with Medical Cannabis by Shoppers Drug Mart Inc., and strong relationships with major Canadian retailers.
+Prior to the fourth quarter of 2022, Auxly's sales were supported by an externally managed sales team, but the Company now conducts its sales through an internal sales team.

-The Company has secured listings and sold its Cannabis Products in all provinces except Quebec (where the regulations for Cannabis 2.0 Products are more restrictive).
-Auxly has obtained the necessary preauthorization to enter into public contracts in Quebec and continues to explore listings for certain products that comply with Quebec's regulatory requirements.
+The Company has secured listings and sold its Cannabis Products in all provinces except Quebec.
+Auxly has obtained the necessary pre-authorization to enter into public contracts in Quebec and continues to explore listings for certain products that comply with Quebec's regulatory requirements.
+In the fourth quarter of 2022, the Company began its first wholesale bulk sales of dried cannabis intended for sale in the Quebec market.

 Auxly's products are now widely available at retailers across the country, but the Company's product offering varies across the provinces depending on a variety of factors, including whether certain product formats are legally permitted to be sold in those provinces.